jawadshahid07/cloud-resume-challenge/README.md

 # Cloud Resume Challenge

 This project is my implementation of the Cloud Resume Challenge.
 It showcases my skills in cloud computing, front-end development, back-end integration, and CI/CD automation.
-The project is built using the AWS Serverless Application Model (SAM) CLI, React, and various AWS services.
+The project is built using Terraform for IaC, React, and various AWS services.

 ## Architecture